Are you wanting to identify a target market for your service business, but not sure where to start?

-But before I start explaining how to identify your target market, I also want to invite you to watch my free training: How to Research your Target Market.
+But before I start explaining how to identify your target market, I also want to invite you to my free LIVE masterclass training: How to Research your Target Market

 In this training, I share my simple 5-step process for researching your target market.

 It’s the exact same process I teach my 1:1 private coaching clients, and now I’m going behind the scenes and sharing it with you too!
 Click the button below to save your seat.

 Each of the research methods below will help you to identify a target market for your service business.

 Some of these methods will be easier to implement than others, depending on your stage of business.